 Are They Worth It?

 It’s obviously up to you, but the lines can get LONG in Disneyland … maybe 2-3 hours per ride on some days.
 Yikes.
 That means without a fast pass, you might only get to ride 3-4 rides the whole day tops, when you factor in time for food and walking around to each ride.
-If you check the app and see high wait times, a fast pass of some sort is going to be worth your time if you want to ride more rides.
+If you check the app and see high wait times, a standby ticket is going to be worth your time if you want to ride more rides.
+Just factor that into your overall budget for your trip.

 You can check the status via the app, but we recommend looking at the wait times a day or two before your trip (or a similar weekend) and seeing what the wait times are so you can plan on buying a standby bundle when you buy your tickets.
 The app sometimes says they are sold out, but if you keep refreshing you might get lucky and see it pop up again.
 If you're going to opt to pay for a standby bundle, purchase them on your app at least the day before you go.